This policy has been formulated with the following goals in mind:

 - Forging of header information is not permitted.

-- Orlando Web Services services, and those provided by other parties, may not be used to collect replies to messages sent from another Internet Service Provider, where those messages violate this Acceptable Use Policy or the Acceptable Use Policy of that other provider.
+- Orlando Web Services, LLC services, and those provided by other parties, may not be used to collect replies to messages sent from another Internet Service Provider, where those messages violate this Acceptable Use Policy or the Acceptable Use Policy of that other provider.

-- A web address (URL) or an e-mail address associated with Orlando Web Services or Customers of Orlando Web Services may not appear in any message whether sent from a third-party server or from another Internet Service Provider where this message violates this Acceptable Use Policy or the Acceptable Use Policy of that other provider.
+- A web address (URL) or an e-mail address associated with Orlando Web Services, LLC or Customers of Orlando Web Services, LLC may not appear in any message whether sent from a third-party server or from another Internet Service Provider where this message violates this Acceptable Use Policy or the Acceptable Use Policy of that other provider.

 - These rules apply to other types of Internet-based distribution mediums as well, such as RLG's Ariel system (a system for sending FAX-like documents over the Internet).
 USENET postings have additional regulations; see below.

 - A "clean-up" fee of up to $500 may be imposed for parties that engage in spamming or unsolicited e-mail activities that violate the above policies.